-Excellence Fellowship students in good academic standing are guaranteed financial aid during their second, third and fourth years, as long they have performed their prior TA responsibilities satisfactorily.
-Starting with the cohort of fellows who entered in academic year 2014-2015, Excellence Fellows in good academic standing will also receive funding for a fifth year of Ph.D.
+Excellence Fellowship students in good academic standing are guaranteed financial aid during their second through fifth years, as long they have performed their prior TA responsibilities satisfactorily.

-studies.
 TA and GA support from outside the Economics Department will count towards the total years of support promised to a student.